 Faculty use formal and informal assessments in the classroom to improve their instruction.
 The department chair and peers evaluate the classroom teaching effectiveness of faculty.
 In addition students are encouraged to complete course evaluations for each instructor at the end of the semester through the Cougar Connect portal.
 These evaluations are reviewed by the respective faculty, and the department chair.
 Results from the students, peers and chair evaluations are used to improve the faculty teaching effectiveness within the department .Examples of tools used to evaluate teaching effectiveness are available through the links below:

 Peer Evaluation of Faculty Teaching Form (pdf)

 Students' Course Evaluation Form (pdf)

-The data on examples of findings and evidence based actions are available through
+The data on examples of findings and evidence based actions are available through the links below:

 Feedback from Graduate Students